SoftwareAG/c8y-docs/content/device-demos/mbed-ublox.md

 If you want to change the behaviour of the agent, go to mbed.org and adopt the source code.
 Here are the steps required to do so:

 1. Sign up for an account in [mbed](https://mbed.org) for free.
-2. Login to the mbed.org site and visit the [C027 page](https://mbed.org/platforms/u-blox-C027/).
+2. Log into the mbed.org site and visit the [C027 page](https://mbed.org/platforms/u-blox-C027/).
 Click **Add to your mbed Compiler**.
 3. Visit <a href="http://mbed.org/users/Cumulocity/code/MbedSmartRestMain/">Cumulocity Mbed SmartREST main application</a> and click **Import into Compiler** to import the agent into your online Mbed IDE.
 4. In the IDE, click **Compile**.
 The IDE will download the compiled application to your computer.
 5. Copy the downloaded file to the "MBED" drive.